“Celebrating World Wetlands Day”

 Call for Registrations

-The Wetlands Centre Cockburn invites you to attend its 20th Annual Western Australian Wetlands Conference.
-We are pleased to welcome you to the picturesque Cockburn Wetlands Precinct, nestled amidst the Beeliar Wetlands, and to our vibrant and dynamic facility, The Wetlands Centre, for a two-day Conference on the 1st and 2nd February 2024.
-This Conference commemorates World Wetlands Day: The anniversary of the adoption of the Convention on Wetlands in the Iranian city of Ramsar on 2nd February 1971.
-Our conference typically draws over 200 attendees from WA and surrounding states and territories from all streams of wetlands-linked work and interests.
-We will have keynote addresses, expert presentations, sharing of case studies and research, plenary discussions, informal tours and plenty of networking opportunities.
-General Registrations are now open.
+The Wetlands Centre Cockburn invites you to attend its 22nd Annual Western Australian Wetlands Conference.
+We are delighted to welcome you to the Cockburn Wetlands Precinct and our leading-edge eco-focused facility for a two-day conference on the 5th and 6th of February 2026.
+This conference commemorates World Wetlands Day, marking the anniversary of the adoption of the Convention on Wetlands in Ramsar, Iran, on 2nd February 1971.

 Objectives of our conference